ManageIQ/manageiq-documentation/installing_on_vmware_vsphere/_topics/installation.md

 ### Uploading the Appliance on VMware vSphere

-Uploading the {{ site.data.product.title }} appliance file onto VMware vSphere systems has the following requirements:
+Uploading the {{ site.data.product.title_short }} appliance file onto VMware vSphere systems has the following requirements:

   - 44 GB of space on the chosen vSphere datastore.